auth0/docs/articles/microsites/manage-my-users/define-maintain-custom-user-data.md

 ---
 title: Define and Maintain Custom User Data
 description: An introduction to the concepts and tasks related to how Auth0 helps you manage metadata associated with your users' profile information.
+contentType: microsite
+topics:
+  - users
+  - user-management
+  - define-user-data
+useCase: manage-users
 template: microsite
 v2: True
 ---

-# Define and Maintain Custom User Data
+# Define and Maintain Custom User Data - DRAFT

 After you have set up your [user profiles](/microsites/manage-my-users/manage-users-and-user-profiles), Auth0 can help you define custom user data using the metadata within the user profiles using Rules, the Lock widget, or APIs, depending on your need.

 * [Rules](/rules/current/metadata-in-rules) are JavaScript functions executed as part of the Auth0 authentication process (prior to authorization).
 Using rules, you can read, create, or update user metadata which, in turn, affect the results of the authorization process.
 * Use the [Lock widget](https://auth0.com/docs/libraries#lock) to add new items to user metadata and read user metadata after authentication.
 * When you use the **Authentication API**, you can use the Signup endpoint with a database connection, to set the user metadata for a user.
-You can also use the **Management API** to retrieve, create, or update both the user metadata and app metadata.
+* You can also use the **Management API** to retrieve, create, or update both the user metadata and app metadata.

 Depending on the method you choose, you can define, read, update, merge and delete metadata using Auth0 [User Profiles](/user-profile/overview-user-profile) in the Auth0 Dashboard.
 You can also import, export and blacklist metadata.